Dr. Arthur Zampella

 December 1966

 Medical World News was founded in April 1960.
-The magazine was later sold to McGraw-Hill and in March 1981 it was sold by McGraw-Hill to Hospital Equities.
-Dr Arthur Zampella appeared on the cover of the Magazine in 1966 and the issue included a feature article on Idylease Nursing Home.
+The magazine was later acquired by McGraw-Hill and, in March 1981, sold to Hospital Equities.
+Dr. Arthur Zampella appeared on its cover in 1966, in an issue that featured an article on him and Idylease Nursing Home.

 "I believe